GZIP with .htaccess

 This Composer post install command will replace the contents of the .htaccess file with the contents of the file .htaccess_production, if that file is present and the environment variable ENVIRONMENT is set to production.

-You can extend the concept to have more stages of course.
-To add custom rules for a staging environment.
-This example also assumes that the root path of your App is web.
-In the Composer example above, replace the web with the root path of your project.
+You can extend this approach to support more environments.
+This example assumes that the root path of your app is web.
+In the Composer example above, replace web with the root path of your project.